-What is covered in an accident?
+Q: What is covered in an accident?

-If you were involved in an accident while driving your company vehicle, and the accident was partly or totally your fault, your company may be held liable.
+A: If you were involved in an accident while driving your company vehicle, and the accident was partly or totally your fault, your company may be held liable.
 This means your employer’s insurance company may have to pay damages to the injured driver, passenger(s), pedestrian or cyclist.
 Damages include medical bills, lost wages, pain and suffering, and other out-of-pocket expenses.